2012 phenomenon: Planet X/Nibiru

 Some believers in a 2012 doomsday claimed that a planet called Planet X, or Nibiru, would collide with or pass by the Earth.
-This idea, which appeared in various forms since 1995, initially predicted Doomsday in May 2003, but proponents abandoned that date after it passed without incident.
+This idea, which had appeared in various forms since 1995, initially predicted Doomsday in May 2003, but proponents abandoned that date after it passed without incident.
 The idea originated from claims of channeling alien beings and is widely ridiculed.
 Astronomers calculated that such an object so close to Earth would be visible to anyone looking up at the night sky.